In this post, I discuss hiking trails, a scenic drive and amazing sites that we saw on our 15th wedding anniversary trip to this National Monument.

 When you’re in those situations where your body FORCES you to slow down, it’s best to just embrace it and give yourself permission to “do life” at a slower pace for a while!

-–Take lots of naps!
+—Take LOTS of naps!
+(SO MUCH napping!)

-Do the “slow” activities you never find time for: journaling, art projects, puzzles, play games, watch terrible movies you fully enjoy! 😁
+—Do the “slow” activities you never find time for: journaling, art projects, puzzles, play games, watch terrible movies you fully enjoy! 😁

-–Take the time to step back and relax
+–Take the time to step back and RELAX!

-Take it easy and slow!
+—Take it easy and slow!
 LISTEN to your body!
 It WILL tell you what you should and shouldn’t do…and if you do something naughty, it WILL punish you for it. 🤭

-Enjoy the simple things!
-While still in the Recovery room (and after not eating for close to 15 hours) they let me eat orange jello…I have never tasted anything so DELICIOUS in my life!
+—Enjoy the simple things!
+After my first surgery, while still in the Recovery room (and after not eating for close to 15 hours) they let me eat orange jello…I have never tasted anything so DELICIOUS in my life!
 (The broth they gave me was pretty good too!)
 Then on the third morning, when they finally let me have buttered toast after two days of being on a liquid diet, I thought I had died and gone to heaven! 😂 😁

-After two days of being on a liquid diet, this tasted like a meal fit for the gods!
+After two days of being on a liquid diet after my first surgery, this tasted like a meal fit for the gods!

 In Conclusion:

-So far, recovery and post-surgery have gone well.
-My remaining ovary seems to be picking up the slack with no menopause symptoms yet (though I “may” go through that fun, change of life a few years earlier due to this procedure.)
+So far, my post-surgery recoveries have gone well.
+My remaining ovary seems to be picking up the slack with no menopause symptoms yet (though I “may” go through that fun, change of life a few years earlier due to my first procedure.)
+My ankle also seems to be healing well.

-Overall, given the circumstances, I think it was the most positive experience it could have been!
+Overall, given the circumstances, I think these experiences were the most positive they could have been!

-So…ya wanna see my scar? 😉
+So…ya wanna see my scars? 😉

 Have you found Mindfulness helped you get through a difficult time in your life?
 Tell me about your experience in the comments!